Computer Science (CS)

 Don't stop here.

-Learn more about the cool faculty and amazing research being done at the Computer Science & Computer Engineering Department at their website:
+Learn more about the cool faculty and amazing research being done at the Computer Science Department at their website:

 Your engineering undergraduate degree will prepare you for many career and academic opportunities.
 Whether you have always known “what you want to do when you grow up” or are hoping to find out, we are here to help you plan for your future beyond USC.
 We provide dedicated career services starting in your first year to help you find internships, co-ops, and full-time positions post graduation.

-When you graduate with a degree in Computer Science or Computer Engineering, here are just a few of the future career paths that might lay before you.
+When you graduate with a degree in Computer Science, here are just a few of the future career paths that might lay before you.

 - Build new computer circuits, microchips, and other electronic components